75/24 Split: Reconstruction

 After the first phase was completed, the two-to-one lane bottleneck on the ramp from I-75 northbound to I-24 westbound was left in place for the second phase, a decision which received criticism.
 In preparation for the second phase, the Belvoir Avenue overpass and Germantown Road underpass were replaced in a $32.4 million project between May 2020 and August 2021.
 The latter replacement utilized accelerated bridge construction by shifting I-24 traffic onto the Germantown Road entrance and exit ramp and the adjacent North and South Terrace Roads, two frontage roads on both sides of I-24, for three weekends between April and June 2021.

 On November 28, 2022, TDOT awarded the contract for the second phase to Wright Brothers Construction of Charleston, Tennessee, for $162 million.
-The project consists of reconstructing and widening I-24 between the interchange and Germantown Road, which will initially require the replacement of the McBrien Road and Moore Road overpasses.
-This stretch of I-24, which is currently three lanes in each direction, will be expanded to four lanes in each direction, in addition to new auxiliary and merge lanes between Moore Road and the Split.
-The orientation of the ramps at the Belvoir Avenue/Germantown Road interchange will also be reversed to reduce weaving, and the widening of this section will allow for all of the ramps in the Split to be expanded to three lanes.
-The section of I-75 between approximately 1.5 mi east of the Split and SR 320 will also be widened from four to five lanes in each direction, and a railroad overpass along this section will be replaced and raised.
+The project consisted of reconstructing and widening I-24 between the interchange and Germantown Road, which initially required replacement of the McBrien Road and Moore Road overpasses.
+This stretch of I-24, which was originally three lanes in each direction, was expanded to four lanes in each direction, in addition to new auxiliary and merge lanes between Moore Road and the Split.
+The orientation of the ramps at the Belvoir Avenue/Germantown Road interchange were reversed to reduce weaving, and the widening of this section allowed all of the ramps in the Split to be expanded to three lanes.
+The section of I-75 between approximately 1.5 mi east of the Split and SR 320 was widened from four to five lanes in each direction, and a railroad overpass along this section was replaced and raised.
 Final design work began in the spring of 2023, and construction began on July 13, 2023.
+The project was originally slated for completion in late summer 2025, but in April 2025, TDOT officials announced that the section of I-75 around the railroad crossing and the SR 320 interchange was behind schedule, and the project would continue past its original deadline.
+In July 2025, further delays were reported, and the projected completion date was revised to spring 2026.
+The delays were reported to have been caused by coordination problems with CSX over the replacement of the railroad bridge, which pushed the start of that portion of the project to early 2024.
+Between August 3 and 5, 2025, the final alignments of the ramps in the interchange were opened.
+The final phase was completed and dedicated in a ceremony on April 24, 2026.
+The final cost of the entire reconstruction project was $328 million.